DebbieCoates/BookNook2025/README.md

 Members:       Home | Books | USER LOGGON MESSAGE | Add Book | Wishlist | Profile | Logout
 Admin :        Home | Books | USER LOGGON MESSAGE | Add Book | Pendig Apptovals | Book List | Wishlist | Profile | Logout

+## Future Features

+I plan to implement the following in future iterations:
+- The ability to reccomend a book to other users.
+- The ability to add a user profile picture
+- Have a top 10 book page with the top 10 books listed by user reviews/ratings

 ## Skeleton & Surface Planes

 ### Wireframes